 “You can find magic wherever you look, sit back and relax all you need is a book!”
 Dr Seuss

 Children are encouraged to read at any and every opportunity.
 In Reception, children read during whole class learning (daily), as part of a group in guided reading sessions (weekly) and one-to-one with an adult (at least weekly).
-Books are changed and sent home 3 times per week and we ask parents to also read with their children daily.
+Books are changed and sent home twice a week and we ask parents to also read with their children daily.

 “Three year olds who are read to on a less than weekly basis are around 4 months behind their peers who are read to more often”.